PintoDrop/autoselfhelp/README.md

 <!-- why do we have a fork?
-pulling main isn't same for everyone off github how do we link to homepage to make our html code appear?
+pulling main isn't same for everyone off github how to get npm run seed to work so posts are on main page having login and sign up buttons change for when logging in or signing up -->
- -->